acterglobal/a3/.changes/2531-events-sorting-improvement.md

-- [Improvement] : Better events filter representation added for Happening Now, Upcoming and Past events.
+- [Improvement] : Better management of event list sorting mechanism and also improve visualisation